nunomourinho/forensicVmAutopsyUserManual/docs/user/webshell.rst

-WebShell for Remote Administration
+:term:`WebShell for Remote Administration`
 ==================================

-For enhanced remote server administration, a webshell has been crafted based on the `shellinabox` project which has been adapted into a Django application.
+For enhanced remote server administration, a webshell has been crafted based on the `shellinabox` project which has been adapted into a :term:`Django` application.
 This allows secure root access to the server, making it an invaluable tool for troubleshooting and remote server management tasks.

-**Accessing the WebShell**:
+**:term:`Accessing the WebShell`**:

 There are two primary methods to access the WebShell:

-1. **Through the Autopsy ForensicVM Client Plugin**:
+1. **Through the Autopsy :term:`ForensicVM Client Plugin`**:

    - Within the plugin interface, click on the *Open ForensicVM WebShell* button.
 This action will open the WebShell in your default browser.